jcoliz/AzFn.IoTHubTrigger/AzFn.IotHubDigitalTwins/README.md

 ## Create Models, Twins, and Relationships

 This example sets up 6 'device' digital twins, each reporting Temperature and Humidity.
-These are all contained within a 'factory' digial twin, which has a relationship containing each device.
+These are all related to a 'factory' digial twin, which maintains a relationship to each device.

 1. Change to the `twins` directory
 2. Ensure `$env:TWINSNAME` is set to the name of your Digital Twins instance